CONTENTS

 Mentoring

-Mentoring enables you to benefit from the advice and feedback of a seasoned leader.
-It's a form of support based on exchanging and sharing best practices.
-Another advantage is that it opens the door to a broader network, fostering new professional opportunities.
+Mentoring allows you to benefit from the advice and feedback of an experienced leader.
+This type of support is based on exchanging knowledge and sharing best practices, all while providing access to a broader network to create new professional relationships.

 2. Learning by experience and feedback